 It depends on how much you skate.
 If you’re skating every day, you might need a new fingerboard once a month or so.
 But if you only skate every other week or so, your board may hold up for a few months.

 You can also extend the life of your fingerboard by making sure to keep it clean and doing any repairs as soon as they pop up.

-What Size Fingerboard Is the Best?
+What Size Fingerboard Is The Ideal Choice?

 We recommend our decks be somewhere between 88 and 127 mm in length.
 This gives you the best balance between ease of control and being able to pull off more complex tricks.